-The 'LSAT GPA' confusion is often present in the minds of those who want to apply to law schools and begin a career in law.
-In this article, we explain what the LSAT and GPA mean as far as acceptance into law schools goes and what you can do if you are not happy with these scores.
+The confusion between the importance of LSAT's scores and GPA is often present in the minds of those who want to apply to law schools and begin a career in law.
+In this article, we explain what these two mean as far as acceptance into law schools is concerned and what you can do if you are not happy with these scores.

 Criteria for Admission into Law School:

-Law schools consider a candidate's LSAT, GPA, community service, work experience and whether the candidate belongs to a minority group or not and certain other not-so-important criteria.
+Law schools consider a candidate's GPA, LSAT's scores, community service, work experience and whether the candidate belongs to a minority group or not and certain other not-so-important criteria.

-Many people find that they are confused over what their LSAT score and their GPA mean, when taken together; in other words, what is the LSAT GPA correlation?
-The answer to this dilemma is that your LSAT score and your GPA are both considered by law schools when you apply to them for admission to their courses.
-Naturally, the higher your LSAT score and your GPA, the better are your chance of acceptance into the law schools you apply to.
-The top law schools will be looking for a high LSAT and a high GPA from their potential students.
+Many people are mostly confused about whether they should give more priority to their LSAT's result or their GPA.
+The answer to this dilemma is that both these scores are considered by law schools when you apply to them for admission to their courses.
+Naturally, the higher your scores in both areas, the better are your chances of acceptance into the law schools you apply to.
+The top law schools will be looking for high scores, in both fields, from their potential students.

-There is another aspect to the LSAT GPA correlation.
-From the point of view of the law schools, the LSAT score and the GPA reflect different abilities of the applicants.
-The LSAT score tells the level of the skills the candidate possesses; the same skills that will be necessary in order to successfully complete the law courses.
-The GPA tells the law schools about the candidate's earlier academic performance.
-This is why law schools consider both LSAT and GPA before accepting or rejecting an application for admission.
+There is another aspect to this correlation.
+From the point of view of the law schools, the LSAT and the GPA reflect different abilities of the applicants.
+The former tells the level of the skills the candidate possesses; the same skills that will be necessary in order to successfully complete the law courses.
+The latter tells the law schools about the candidate's earlier academic performance.
+This is why law schools consider results from both these before accepting or rejecting an application for admission.

 Which is More Important, LSAT, GPA or Any Other Criteria?

-While LSAT, GPA and other criteria are all considered for admission into law schools, the LSAT score is probably the most important of all of them.
-However, the GPA is a close second and the remaining criteria play an important role in very few of the admissions into law schools.
+While there are a variety of criteria considered for admission into law schools, the LSAT's score is probably the most important of all of them.
+However, the GPA is a close second and the remaining criteria play a role in very few of the admissions into law schools.

 Can a High LSAT Score Make Up For a Low GPA?

 This is a common query in the minds of almost all potential law school students.
-The answer to this one is that to some extent you can make up for the deficiency of one with the other but only within limits.
-If either your LSAT score or your GPA is too low, you will find it difficult to get into a good law school.
+The answer to this one is that to some extent you can cover up for the deficiency of one with the other but only within limits.
+If either of the scores is too low, you will find it difficult to get into a good law school.